 Susan Bull, BSc, LLB, MA, PhD is the Senior Researcher in Ethics of Genomics and Global Health and a University Research Lecturer at the Ethox Centre and Wellcome Centre for Ethics and Humanities.
 Over the past eighteen years her work has focused on international health research ethics, particularly in LMICs.
 Specific research foci include ethical issues associated with sharing genomic and public health research data, seeking consent to research, controlled human infection studies, research in epidemics and emergencies, and ethical review of research.

-Dr Cheah holds an Erasmus Mundus Masters in Bioethics and PhD in Pharmaceutics.
-She is an Associate Professor at Oxford University and head of Bioethics & Engagement at the Bangkok based Mahidol Oxford Tropical Medicine Research Unit.
+Prof. Cheah holds an Erasmus Mundus Masters in Bioethics and PhD in Pharmaceutics.
+She is a Professor at Oxford University and head of Bioethics & Engagement at the Bangkok based Mahidol Oxford Tropical Medicine Research Unit.
 Her research focuses on the ethics of research in low- and middle-income settings, data sharing, and the intersection between ethics and community engagement.
 She is a member of the Steering Committee of Global Forum for Bioethics in Research.
 She is currently leading an international survey and qualitative study on the social and ethical aspects of public measures in COVID-19.